Vitamin E Tocotrienols Show Cardiovascular Benefits For Healthy Adults

 Vitamin E Supplement Manufacturing

 Consumers are becoming more aware of the specific health benefits of tocotrienols.
 A nutritional supplement manufacturer can provide your customers with this type of targeted nutrition to combat a variety of condition-specific health conditions.
 NutraScience Labs can help you design a high-quality Vitamin E supplement that contains all eight Vitamin E compounds for a synergistic effect on health or a combination of heart-healthy ingredients to produce a more comprehensive heart health formula.
-Talk to our Production Specialists or submit a request to receive a free quote to find out how we can help you either customize a unique formula to meet your target market or private label Vitamin E supplements.
+Call (855) 492-7388 to speak to one of our Production Specialists or submit a request to receive a free price quote to find out how we can help you either customize a unique formula to meet your target market!

 1. Nutrition & Metabolism 2011, 8:42.